minad/consult/README.md

 # consult.el - Consultation using completing-read

 This package provides various commands based on the Emacs completion function `completing-read`.
-The functions should be compatible with completion-systems based on the standard Emacs API, e.g., Icomplete and Selectrum.
-Note that if you use Ivy or Helm, you don't need this library, since both already bring their own rich set of additional commands.
+The commands are compatible with completion-systems based on the standard Emacs API, e.g., Icomplete and Selectrum.
+Note that if you use Ivy or Helm, you don't need consult, since both libraries already bring their own rich set of additional commands.
 The goal is to keep the completion-system specifics in this library to a minimum.
 Commands which can only be implemented using Selectrum-specific extensions, will be packaged up separately before release.